War-Torn Pups…

 War-Torn Pups & Cats

-The War-Torn Pups & Cats program has been steadily growing, but the recent withdrawal from Afghanistan has spurred a tidal wave of desperate requests from service members trying to save their rescued pets.
+The War-Torn Pups & Cats program has been steadily growing.
+But the recent withdrawal from Afghanistan has spurred a tidal wave of desperate requests from service members trying to save their rescued pets.

 Paws of War is in urgent need of donations to continue its mission to bring dogs and cats befriended by troops in war-torn areas to the United States.

 “Several parts of the world are not kind to cats, and especially dogs, and the suffering is hard to see.
-The soldiers there befriend these dogs and cats and fall in love with them, and these troops know that if they don’t save them, they most likely will not survive.
-These animals provide all the joy and love that pets can give, and that is especially appreciated by troops who are far away from home and family.
-When the service members are redeployed or sent back home, though, they have to leave their best friends behind.”
+The soldiers there befriend these dogs and cats and fall in love with them.
+And these troops know that if they don’t save them, they most likely will not survive.

 I Heart Dogs Rescue.

-Misseri said that shifts in deployment and an increase in recognition of the Paws of War mission have escalated requests for their services, straining the organization’s resources in rescuing these dogs and cats to the United States.
+Misseri said that shifts in deployment and an increase in recognition of the Paws of War mission have escalated requests for their services.
+Straining the organization’s resources in rescuing these dogs and cats to the United States.

 “The U.S. military cannot transport any pets the troops befriend while they’re overseas,” he continued.